CUBRID/cubrid-manual/en/admin/control.rst

 ----------------------

 The **cubrid broker status** utility allows you to check the broker status such as number of completed jobs and the number of standby jobs by providing various options.
+If the SHARD broker parameter in the cubrid_broker.conf is set to ON, you can use the -c and -m options to check the status of the client or SHARD that accessed SHARD.
+You can also use the -S or -P options to output information separately by shard DB or proxy.

 ::